blopeznet/ff7vue/README.md

 ### Main Content

 A few years ago when I started working as a programmer, my favorite game was Final Fantasy VII.
-Now, a long time later, I've written this code to adapt and utilize Vue 3 and bring this demo to completion.
+Now, a long time later, I've written this code to adapt and utilize Vue 3 and bring this mini-app to completion.
 You can play a game if you want.

 ### Disclaimer